shieldproject/shield/ROADMAP.md

 Often, operators would like to manually inspect and verify a backup archive before they restore it to the target system.
-Insofar as this is supported, it requires specialized knowledge of both SHIELD internals, and the storage system holding the backup archives.
+So far this is supported, it requires specialized knowledge of both SHIELD internals, and the storage system holding the backup archives.

 Ideally, there should be a means for an authenticated and entitled user to retrieve the contents of the backup archive via either the CLI (`shield download ...`) or the web interface.
 With the introduction of encryption (see above), we will need to ensure that archives can be downloaded in both encyphered and decyphered forms.